EarthScope/rover/docs/commands.md

 Note that console logging is to stderr, while the command results are listed to stdout.

-#### SNCLQ and Samplerate
+#### Net_Sta_Chan_Loc_Qual and Samplerate

 Query parameters can be named (network, station, location, channel, quality, samplerate) and unambiguous abbreviations are accepted.
-Alternatively, a SNCLQ can be supplied (which can be truncated on the right, but must contain at least one underscore).
+Alternatively, a N_S_L_C can be supplied (which can be truncated on the right, but must contain at least one underscore).

 The wildcards '*' and '?' can be used.